minthemiddle/jazz-piano-fundamentals-tools/README.md

 Pick one of the exercises:

-1. Learn root 7, root major 7 chords in all keys
+1. Flashcard Practice: Learn and review root 7, root major 7 chords in all keys.
-2. Vamp over root 7, root major 7 chords in all keys
+2. Vamp Practice: Create a 4-chord vamp progression for you to practice in different rhythms.

+The application also initializes a SQLite database to track your chord review progress.